mihalik/echo-ifttt-example/readme.md

 ![](https://cldup.com/1AqCmVFL8l.png)

 The tags that are passed through to IFTTT by the application are configured in `cloud\config.js` with the `supportedActions` options.
-If you set `supportedActions` to `false` it will pass through all actions.
+If you set `supportedActions` to `null` it will pass through all actions.
 This example will take any phrase, lowercase it and remove spaces to use as a tag for IFTTT.
 So something like "turn off" will pass through as "#turnoff".
+With a bit of modification, you could support a tag and body for more complex IFTTT actions.

+## TODO

+This application does not validate the signature for the request to validate that it is actually from the Echo Cloud Service.
+This is security by obscurity right now and signature validate needs to be added to any real application.